qxj/jqian/emacsconf/README.md

 C-u M-!

 ### Send a region to a shell command
-M-| => M-x shell-command-on-region
+- M-| => M-x shell-command-on-region
-C-u M-| run and replace the region
+- C-u M-| run and replace the region

 ### org-mode 7.0+ support easy-template
-ex: input <s then press TAB, it will be expand automatically.
+eg: input <s then press TAB, it will be expand automatically.

 ### Set the current horizontal position as a goal for C-n and C-p.
 C-x C-n => M-x set-goal-column